Determinant Cofactor Expansion Calculator

 The cofactor is:

 Here, Mij is the determinant of the minor matrix.
-The minor matrix is made by deleting row i and column j.
+The minor is formed by removing row i and column j.
+Column expansion uses the same cofactor rule.

 How to Use This Calculator